 When I started blogging more than a decade ago, I knew it was going to be tough sometimes.
-I knew I was going to have foot-in-mouth syndrome, share too much information, and generally face ridicule for things I get wrong or was too lazy to research fully.
-The odd occasion, blogging tends to lean me closer to legal issues.
+I knew I was going to have the foot-in-mouth syndrome, share too much information, and generally face ridicule for things I get wrong or was too lazy to research fully.
+On the odd occasion, blogging tends to lean me closer to legal issues.
 In fact, a recent blog I posted about a company I can’t name doing a thing I can’t talk about – was entirely forced offline because of a legal threat.
 The threats keep coming; This time from what appeared to be a Multi-Level-Marketing firm named Leadership Team Development Inc. (LTD).

-First, the blog I wrote about LTD related to a random meeting I had with a person associated to them.
+First, the blog I wrote about LTD related to a random meeting I had with a person associated with them.
 He had introduced himself to me and described what sounded very much like a pyramid scheme or multi-level marketing company.
 Being the blogger I am, I wrote about my experience.
 Because not researching a topic sucks, I also decided to get some background about the person I met, as well as the company he represented.
 That experience turned into “My brush with a pyramid scheme – how to spot the signs of multi-level marketing”

 In August of this year, I received an email from someone who appeared to be the fellow that inspired my column.
 The email asked me to remove personal information about him (that he had made publicly available).
 I obliged, certainly not because he asked me nicely.

 I should note, whether LTD is a multi-level marketing company or the clearly illegal pyramid scheme is not up to me to decide.
-Based on my experience, it just looked alot like that.
+Based on my experience, it just looked a lot like that.

 So, imagine my surprise when another email arrives about this very blog post.